1,000 frozen blood samples will help determine accuracy of RI antibody test

 Some clinics are already offering antibody tests.
 Are they legitimate?

 “I don’t know what test people are using, but the big question everybody should be asking is, ‘Can I please see your validation data to see sensitivity and specificity?'”
 Caliendo advised.
-She said people should see a specificity of at least 98 or 99 percent, though she adds she doesn’t yet know if tests will hit that mark.
+She said people should see a specificity of at least 98% or 99%, though she adds she doesn’t yet know if tests will hit that mark.

 Caliendo said Lifespan’s clinical lab is currently offering an antibody test that requires the approval of an infectious diseases specialist in order to make sure it’s used in the appropriate clinical situations and properly interpreted.